Chan Man Fai: Tai Po

 On 29 July 2019, Chan was unveiled as a Tai Po player.

+Kowloon City

+In July 2022, Chan joined Kowloon City.

 International career

 As a member of the Hong Kong national under-23 football team member, Chan took part in the 2010 Asian Games.
 He appeared as a substitute, took a pass from teammate Lam Hok Hei and scored the equalising goal for Hong Kong against United Arab Emirates in the 81st minute in the first group match.
 Afterwards, he claimed this was the most important goal of his career so far.
 United Arab Emirates did not concede another goal again until the final when they lost to Japan.
-He also scored against Bangladesh to give Hong Kong a 4:1 victory.
+He also scored against Bangladesh to give Hong Kong a 4–1 victory.